THRESHOLD will be closed on Friday, April 3rd. We will reopen for business on Monday, April 6th.

 A crisp, clean visitor pass shows that your facility cares about security.
 A visitor badge imprinted with your facility’s name and logo, or school mascot, deters forgery and promotes your organization’s identity.

-A visitor badge printed from a VMS should contain the visitor’s name, where they are going, the date, and the time they arrived.
+A visitor badge printed from a visitor management system should contain the visitor’s name, where they are going, the date, and the time they arrived.
 The text should be easily readable from at least a few feet away.
-A photo can also be added to the visitor badge for further identification.
+A photo or ID card can also be added to the visitor badge for further identification.

 4. Standardize the way you register your visitors.